-A one-stop shop for everything from books to clothes to mermaid pillows of Nicolas Cage’s face photoshopped onto Kim Jong Un’s head, they’ve made it possible for almost anything you desire to appear on your doorstep the next day with the click of a button.
+A one-stop shop for everything from books to clothes to pillows featuring Nicolas Cage’s face photoshopped onto Kim Jong Un’s head, they’ve made it possible for almost anything you desire to appear on your doorstep the next day with the click of a button.

-It’s almost impossible to fully remove Amazon from your life if you spend any amount of time online – but you can still separate yourself from their infrastructure to a degree by using some ethical Amazon alternatives.
+It’s almost impossible to fully remove Amazon from your life if you spend any amount of time online—but you can still separate yourself from their infrastructure to a degree by using some more ethical Amazon alternatives instead.

 Amazon: A brief history

 Photo by James Duncan Davidson

 In 1995, Amazon began as an online bookstore operating out of Jeff Bezos’s garage—they were already making $20,000 per week within the first two months.